 In 2016, I decided to attend massage therapy school at Potomac Massage Training Institute and graduated in summer 2017.
 My passion about body-mind-spirit work continues to grow as my awareness and skills become more sophisticated.
 One of my dreams is to continue my education to become a somatic psychotherapist.

 Also in 2016, I decided to start my own business focusing on deathcare and justice and bodywork.
 And here we are!

-In my free time, you can find me laying in the grass in conversation with friends; attempting various DIY projects; enjoying queer community; cuddling with my beloved senior pup, Malakai; and slowly scouring thrift and antique stores.
+In my free time, you can find me laying in the grass in conversation with friends; attempting various DIY projects; writing; enjoying queer community; cuddling with my beloved senior pup, Malakai; and slowly scouring thrift and antique stores.

 I cherish the opportunity to hold space together.